handsontable/hyperformula/docs/guide/compatibility-with-google-sheets.md

   thousandSeparator: '', // set by default
   arrayColumnSeparator: ',', // set by default
   arrayRowSeparator: ';', // set by default

-  // locale-independent options
   nullYear: 30, // set by default
-  useArrayArithmetic: true,
+  useArrayArithmetic: false, // set by default
   leapYear1900: false, // set by default
   smartRounding: true, // set by default
 };